himanshugupta30062/Sahadhyayi/README.md

 ## Environment variables

-Create a `.env` file based on `.env.example` and use the following Gemini API key:
+Create a `.env` file based on `.env.example` and add the Gemini API key:

 ```env
 VITE_GEMINI_API_KEY=AIzaSyBwEOGoiOqVdqjEaraIeT48QIMKN8GeFnM
 ```
-Add the same line to your local `.env` file so the chatbot can fetch responses from the Gemini API.
+This key is required so the chatbot can fetch responses from the Gemini API.

 ## How can I deploy this project?